 Recent Accounting Pronouncements.
 In March 2020, the FASB issued ASU No. 2020-04 "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 The update provides optional guidance for a limited period of time to ease the potential burden in accounting for (or recognizing the effects of) contract modifications on financial reporting, caused by reference rate reform.
 ASU 2020-04 is effective for all entities as of March 12, 2020 through December 31, 2022.
 In December 2022, the FASB issued ASU No. 2022-06 "Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848."
-The update extends the sunset date from ASU No. 2020-04 from the Sunset Date of Topic 848.
+The update extends the sunset date from ASU No. 2020-04 from December 31, 2022, to December 31, 2024.
+After this date, entities will no longer be permitted to apply the relief in Topic 848.
 We are still evaluating the impact, but do not expect the adoption of the standard to have a material impact on our Consolidated Financial Statements.